-The experiment is organized into two sessions-(figure 1).
+The experiment is organized into two sessions (figure 2).
 The first session will collect self-reports and questionnaires, and it will be the same for all participants.
-They will be asked to estimate their knowledge about eightsix topics varying in terms of average self-involvement.
-Topics vary by how personally involving they are perceived to be, as measured inresulting from a preliminary pre-screen study - (see appendix A_7).
-In addition, participants will be asked to assess how much they feel involved by each onetopic, and to express their attitude towards them.
-Afterwards, psychometric a assessment will follow-: scales will be administrated to measure participants' cognitive style, political orientation, and social media use (see Appendix D).
+They will be asked to estimate their knowledge about six topics.
+Topics vary by how personally involving they are perceived to be, as measured in a preliminary screening (see appendix A).
+In addition, participants will be asked to assess how much they feel involved by each topic, and to express their attitude towards them.
+Afterwards, a psychometric assessment will follow: scales will be administrated to measure participants' cognitive style, political orientation, and social media use (see Appendix D).
 Finally, demographics information will be collected.

 The second session will be scheduled two weeks after the first one.
-First, participants will be randomly assigned to one of fourthree experimental groups, characterized by the different content of the news headlines-they will be exposed to: low, medium, or highly self-involving group.
+First, participants will be randomly assigned to one of three experimental groups, characterized by the different content of the news headlines they will be exposed to: low, medium, or highly self-involving group.
 We will stratify the randomization to ensure that each group is balanced in terms of gender, age, and education.
 We will furthermore control whether randomization leads to unbalanced distributions of the psychometric variables (cognitive style, political position), and correct for potential distortions.